 Special instruments and an innovative operating room table are utilized for anterior hip replacement.
 During the procedure, a portable x-ray machine is used to ensure that the parts are put in correctly to match the patient’s anatomy and ensure that the leg lengths are equal.

 Although the vast majority of our hip replacements are done from the anterior approach, some hips are better replaced from the posterior approach.
 Hip replacement revisions are often done from the posterior approach for better access to the femoral canal.
 Some childhood hip diseases such as dysplasia and Perthes disease are best treated by posterior approach due to some of the complex deformities that are often present.

 The benefits of the Direct Anterior Approach for total hip replacement include:

 - Improved early recovery and return to normal activities

 Through the use of new equipment and technology, patients suffering from debilitating hip pain now have a new option for relief.
 Davis Hospital has recently purchased a Hana table which allows patients to be positioned on their back (or supine) during surgery, making it possible to replace the hip safely through a single incision.
-Dr. Lyman has received extensive training in the Anterior Supine Intramuscular (Direct Anterior Approach for Total Hip Replacement) approach to hip replacement and is currently using this special table to improve his patients’ lives.
-(Do our other hip surgeons use the Hana table?)

 The Direct Anterior Approach for Total Hip Replacement is unique because it is done without detachment of muscle from the pelvis or femur.
 The use of the Hana table allows the surgeon to place the leg in any position.
 By utilizing multiple positions, the components of hip replacement can be implanted through the anterior, or front, of the hip providing immediate stability of the hip after surgery and reducing the risk of hip dislocation.